harishdeore10/LogAnalyzerService/README.md

 To compile and run everything, the command is:

-"gradle clean"
+a) "gradle clean"
-"gradle build"
+b) "gradle build"
-"gradle fatjar"
+c) "gradle fatjar"

+Last command will generate a fat jar which we will be executing.

 To execute program, use below command